-In response to the current pandemic the decision has been taken to implement a reactive closure from 5.00 PM 26th March till April 14th.
+In response to the current pandemic the decision has been taken to implement a reactive closure from 5.00 PM 26th March till April 27th.
 In the event of any requirement any customer may have during this period we will do our best to assist.
-Please feel free to contact us via email or mobile at anytime;
+Please feel free to contact us via email or mobile at any time;

 Liz Collier 07548 802816

 Updates will follow